 The Curriculum Vitae/Resume should include evidence of research interests and career to date, international recognition and impact in the field.

 The Fellowship proposal (c.500-1000 words) should describe the activities planned whilst holding an IAS Fellowship, the contacts and contribution envisaged in Durham.
 Applicants should take into consideration the evaluation criteria when completing the proposal.
-This must be submitted with the application letter and CV.
+This proposal must be submitted with the application letter and CV.

-The Fellowship proposal should also be uploaded to the pro forma (see bottom of page) and sent to an appropriate Durham academic at least two weeks before the application deadline.
-The application deadline is 30 June 2017 and therefore contact with a Durham scholar must be made by 16 June 2017.
-All applicants must seek the agreement of a Durham academic to review their research proposal.
-Durham Peer Reviewers must return the completed pro forma by the application deadline of 30 June 2017.
-If the Durham academic agrees to act as Reviewer, he/she will complete the relevant section of the pro forma and return it directly to the IAS (not to the applicant).
-Please note: all applicants are expected to seek an appropriate peer reviewer; the IAS will not do this for them.
+The Fellowship proposal must also be uploaded to the pro forma (#5 - see bottom of page) and sent to an appropriate Durham academic no later than the date specified which will be provided when the Fellowship opens for recruitment.
+Applicants must seek agreement in advance from a Durham scholar, that s/he will undertake peer review.
+Durham Peer Reviewers will return the completed pro forma by the application deadline.
+If the Durham academic agrees to act as Reviewer, he/she will complete the relevant section of the pro forma (#5) and return it directly to the IAS (not to the applicant).
+Please note: all applicants are expected to seek an appropriate peer reviewer themselves; the IAS will not undertake this task.